 Interviews vs Dating...
 What's the Difference?

-It’s a funny pattern we often pick up on so what better time of year to share with you the similarities dating and interviews bring.
-You want to be loved and have control, there’s great deal of unknown, a lot of room for error, and the need to appear interested but not desperate.
+It’s a funny pattern we often pick up on.
+So what better time then Valentine’s Day to share with you the similarities dating and interviews bring.
+You want to be loved and have control, there’s great deal of unknown, a lot of room for error.
+The need to appear interested but not desperate.
 Surprisingly, some of the best dating advice may also be used to a succeed in your job search!
-So hopefully with this blog you might be able to take away a few tips from us, whether it be dating or interviews… who would have thought it, New Chapter giving dating advice!
+So hopefully with this blog you might be able to take away a few tips from us.
+Whether it be dating or interviews… New Chapter is giving our best dating advice, who would’ve thought!

 1. Mutual Friends Bring Connections